openstack-archive/tripleo-incubator/doc/source/deploying.rst

 Essential components make up the self-deploying infrastructure that is the heart of TripleO.

--  Baremetal machine deployment (Nova Baremetal, soon to be 'Ironic')
+-  Baremetal machine deployment (Ironic)

 -  Baremetal volume management (Cinder - not available yet)